FAQ on PE

 From plastic to plastic packaging

 One of the things you can make out of plastic are plastic containers.
 When the film is wrapped on a roll, it still has to be eventually processed so that it can be a package.
-To do this, the roll must first pass the clothing department.
+To do this, the roll must first pass the confection department.
 Here, the plastic roll is cut, and sealed to serve as a final product.
 End products within KIVO such as fish sheets, car seat covers, furniture covers, crate bags and rubbish bags.
 InIf desired by the customer, we can also flexo printing within our flexo print shop.

 When the plastic packaging has the right shape, it is packed and prepared for transport to customers worldwide.
 After this, the plastic packaging can possibly be recycled, provided it is separated cleanly and well, for example at our own recycling plant.
 REKS.